pol-sb/MDTraj/README.md

 Donwload the zip file and uncompress in your working directory, you can use:

 ```
 unzip Project-I-master.zip
 ```

-Move to main directory and run:
+Change to the main directory and run:

 ```
-make
+make MPI_NPROC=n
 ```
+Where 'n' is the number of processors that you want to use.

-To run a simulation you must modify the parameter.h file, in the input directory, se the input parameter section.
-Since it is necessary to recompile if you want to add the changes on the input parameters, we recommend to use the command
+To change any simulation settings you must modify the [parameter.h](input/parameter.h) file, in the input directory.
+(Please, see the [Input parameters section](#parameters)).
+It is necessary to recompile after any changes are made to the input parameters.
+After any change we recommend to use the command

 ```
 make